Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

-The structure represented by the fourth and fifth \ac{POD} modes and the second \ac{HPOD} mode is a pulsating in the streamwise fluctuations, as can be seen from the deformation of the low velocity region behind the sphere, shown in figure~\ref{fig:POD4,5}a and~\ref{fig:HPOD2}a, respectively.
-The streamwise pulsation can also be seen in the phase-averaged out-of-plane vorticity, with the high-vorticity regions either side of the sphere extend further toward the centreline close to the sphere in figures~\ref{fig:POD4,5}b(ii) and~\ref{fig:HPOD2}b(ii).
-This extension toward the centreline occurs around $x/D = 2$ in figures~\ref{fig:POD4,5}b(v) and~\ref{fig:HPOD2}b(v).
-While the structures in the planar Reynolds stress are highly variable in shape and size in the phase-averaged \ac{POD} modes, shown in figure~\ref{fig:POD4,5}c, they are consistent in size and shape in the \ac{HPOD} mode, shown in figure~\ref{fig:HPOD2}c.
-The size and shape of the phase-averaged \ac{TKE} of the \ac{POD} modes, shown in figure~\ref{fig:POD4,5}d, is more consistent than that of the planar Reynolds stresses.
-These structures are similar to, but less planar symmetric, than the structures in the phase-averaged \ac{TKE} of the \ac{HPOD} mode, which also exhibit a higher intensity with a more consistent pattern.
-The intensity of the \ac{TKE} increases from directly behind the sphere until $x/D = 2$, as seen in figure~\ref{fig:HPOD2}d(ii), before decreasing further downstream, as seen in figure~\ref{fig:HPOD2}d(iv).
+The structure represented by the fourth and fifth \ac{POD} modes and the second \ac{HPOD} mode corresponds to a pulsation in the streamwise fluctuations, as evidenced by the deformation of the low-velocity region behind the sphere, shown in figure~\ref{fig:POD4,5}a and~\ref{fig:HPOD2}a, respectively.
+The streamwise pulsation is also evident in the phase-averaged out-of-plane vorticity, where the high-vorticity regions on either side of the sphere extend further toward the centreline near the sphere, as shown in figures~\ref{fig:POD4,5}b(ii) and~\ref{fig:HPOD2}b(ii).
+This extension toward the centreline occurs at approximately $x/D = 2$, as shown in figures~\ref{fig:POD4,5}b(v) and~\ref{fig:HPOD2}b(v).
+While the structures in the planar Reynolds stress vary considerably in shape and size in the phase-averaged \ac{POD} modes, shown in figure~\ref{fig:POD4,5}c, they remain relatively uniform in size and shape in the \ac{HPOD} mode, as shown in figure~\ref{fig:HPOD2}c.
+The size and shape of the phase-averaged \ac{TKE} associated with the \ac{POD} modes, shown in figure~\ref{fig:POD4,5}d, are more uniform than those of the planar Reynolds stresses.
+These structures are similar to, but less planar-symmetric than, those in the phase-averaged \ac{TKE} of the \ac{HPOD} mode, which also exhibit greater intensity and a more uniform pattern.
+The intensity of the \ac{TKE} increases immediately behind the sphere up to $x/D = 2$, as seen in figure~\ref{fig:HPOD2}d(ii), before decreasing further downstream, as seen in figure~\ref{fig:HPOD2}d(iv).